 8. Powdery mildew

-Control: Management strategies include purchasing disease-free plants, sanitation, planting in sunny areas and fungicide applications.
+Control: Management strategies include purchasing disease-free plants, sanitation, planting in sunny areas, and fungicide applications.
 Begin treatment at budbreak and repeat applications until most of the leaves have matured.
 For very susceptible species such as photinia, additional fungicide applications may be necessary for good control.
 Applications of products with the active ingredient propiconazole are the most effective.
-Planting resistant varieties and species can also help with control.10.
-Thousand canker disease
+Planting resistant varieties and species can also help with control.
+Thousand-canker disease

-Thousand canker disease affects walnuts.
-It’s mainly found in the Western United States; although, black walnuts in Tennessee were found to be infected last summer.
+Thousand-canker disease affects walnuts.
+It’s mainly found in the Western United States, although black walnuts in Tennessee were found to be infected last summer.
 It is vectored by walnut twig beetles and forms small cankers around their galleries.
-Over time these small cankers coalesce to girdle branches and stems.
+Over time, these small cankers coalesce into girdle branches and stems.
 Trees can be infested for years before showing symptoms.
-Foliage in the upper branches of declining trees wilts and become yellow.Control: Once a tree begins to decline, it is often dead within several years.
-At present there are no chemical management options for control.
+Foliage in the upper branches of declining trees wilts and becomes yellow.Control: Once a tree begins to decline, it is often dead within several years.
+At present, there are no chemical management options for control.

-Knowing some of the common diseases that might attack our trees in Bonners Ferry, from here we can start thinking of that this is not a just a DIY project.
+Knowing some of the common diseases that might attack our trees in Bonners Ferry, we can start thinking that this is not just a DIY project.
 It seems that we need to seek advice from professionals.
 This might cause us stress.
-Or might do wrong procedures that can damage or worst case destroy the living things.
-So to be stress-free, why don’t we hire best for Tree Disease Control?
+Or you might do wrong procedures that can damage or, in the worst case, destroy living things.
+So to be stress-free, why don’t we hire the best for tree disease control?

 Trees have a perfect season in which to do work.
-Considering the time frame in which we can benefit best from the tree, an American tree services in Bonners Ferry is available to help you, in which they are knowledgeable of when to perform treatment for your trees and giving appropriate and safe-free treatment that will not bring harm to your trees, surroundings and to your children.
+Considering the time frame in which we can benefit best from the tree, an American tree service in Bonners Ferry is available to help you.
+They are knowledgeable of when to perform treatment for your trees and give appropriate and safe-free treatment that will not bring harm to your trees, surroundings, or children.

-Northern Lake Tree Services is the best to call dealing with these repetitive problems and tree care.
-With good customer care and great staff, low-cost but with good quality of work.
+Northern Lake Tree Services is the best to call when dealing with these repetitive problems and tree care.
+With good customer care and great staff, it is low-cost but with good quality of work.
 It won’t cost you that much to eradicate your problems.

 For free estimates and other services for Bonners ferry trees, just contact: